Nonreciprocity and odd viscosity in chiral active fluids: Excitation spectrum

 The dispersion relation is thus the one found for simple fluids~\cite{LubenskyBook}, where there are two dissipative transverse modes with $s_T=-i\nu k^2$ and two longitudinal decaying waves that obey the usual sound waves relation $s_L = \half k \left[ -i\nu_L k \pm \sqrt{4c^2 - \nu_L^2 k^2} \right]$.
 The transverse eigenvectors [$\vec{v}=(v_1,v_2,v_L,h)$] are trivial [$\vec{v}_T = (1, 0, 0, 0) ; (0, 1, 0, 0)$ ] while the longitudinal eigenvectors to lowest order in $g= 2 \ell_r k_{\perp}/c$ and $g_\nu = k\nu_L / c$ are $\vec{v}_L = (\mp i g, 0,1,\pm1 + ig_\nu/2)$.

-Interestingly, this means that although the presence of angular momentum does not affect the dispersion relation, it creates (a non-reciprocal) coupling between longitudinal and transverse modes such that a longitudinal wave is always accompanied by a transverse wave (but not vice-versa).
+Interestingly, this means that although the presence of non-vanishing SAM density does not affect the dispersion relation, it creates (a non-reciprocal) coupling, which is evident in the eigenfunctions of \eqref{k8}, between longitudinal and transverse modes such that a longitudinal wave is always accompanied by a transverse wave (but not vice-versa).

-The result of this work stands in contrast with Ref.~\cite{MarLub2021} in which it was predicted that the presence of angular momentum itself is sufficient to produce new type of transverse `odd' mechanical waves.
-It is nevertheless expected~\cite{VitelliKubo} that spin-spin interactions (that were neglected in this work so far) will result in odd viscosity such that \eqref{eq:odd viscosity} will have an additional term $(\eta^o_n/4)\gamma^o_{ijkl;n}$.
+The result of this work stands in contrast to Ref.~\cite{MarLub2021} that predicted the presence of SAM density itself is sufficient to produce a new type of transverse `odd' mechanical waves.
+It is, nevertheless, expected that spin-spin interactions (that were neglected in this work so far) will result in odd viscosity (that obeys Onsager reciprocal relations)~\cite{VitelliKubo} such that \eqref{eq:odd viscosity} will have an additional term $(\eta^o_n/4)\gamma^o_{ijkl;n}$.
 Because this `interaction odd viscosity' is a result of spin-spin interaction~\cite{VitelliKubo}, which together with $\vecl$ defines the broken symmetry direction of the system, we expect that ${\bm \eta}^o \parallel \vecl$~\footnote{One could imagine effects of angular momentum biaxiality, but we are not interested in those in this work.}.
 Then, assuming that $\tauv$, $\vecl$, and ${\bm \eta}^o$ are constants (and ${\bf f}=0$), the linearized equations in the Fourier space, \eqref{k8}, become

-where $\nu^o = \left|{\bm\eta}^o\right|/(4\rho_0)$.
+where $\nu^o = \left({\bm\eta}^o \cdot \hat{z}\right)/(4\rho_0)$.
 This matrix is again non-Hermitian, and when dissipation is negligible, $\nu=\nu_L=0$, the dimensionless eigenvalue equation is